mawoka-myblock/ClassQuiz/.github/ISSUE_TEMPLATE/Bug_report.md

 about: Create a report to help us improve

 ---
+⚠️ The main ClassQuizz instance at (https://classquizz.mawoka.eu/) used Sentry as bug detection software, please disable your AdBlocker if you want to ease the debug process ⚠️

 **Describe the bug**
 A clear and concise description of what the bug is.